abusaeeidx/CricHD-Scraper-V2/README.md

 ## 📒 Introduction

-**⚡ CricHD-S2-AutoScraper** is a smart and lightweight Python script that automatically fetches Server 2 stream links from the CricHD website and generates both `.json` and `.m3u` outputs.
+**⚡ CricHD-S2(v2.0) AutoScraper** is a smart and lightweight script that automatically fetches Server 2 stream links from the CricHD and generates `.m3u` outputs.

 ⏱️ The data is auto-updated every **30 minutes** using GitHub Actions.